Scholarship Application Instructions

 Scholarships are open to all students who qualify.
 Categories are as follows:

-Continuing Students enrolled at an HBCU
+Incoming Freshmen and Continuing Students enrolled at an HBCU

 General Undergraduate Students at any accredited college or university